boidolr/pre-commit-text/README.md

 Install the package to get access to the scripts defined as command line entry points in [`pyproject.toml`](./pyproject.toml).
 The scripts accept the arguments given for the pre-commit hooks.
 Additionally they exepect to receive the file names to work on.

-An example invocation could be `format-yaml --preserve-quotes .github/release.yml`.
+An example invocation could be `uvx --from 'git+https://github.com/boidolr/pre-commit-text.git' format-yaml --preserve-quotes .github/release.yml`.

 Available entry points are: